Skip to content

 Death of a Party During the Divorce

 If a party dies during a pending divorce, the effect depends on the stage of the proceedings.
-Under 23 Pa.C.S. § 3323(d.1), if a party dies after the grounds for divorce have been established but before the divorce decree is entered, the court may still enter the decree and resolve ancillary economic claims.
+Under 23 Pa.C.S. § 3323(d.1), if a party dies after the grounds for divorce have been established but before the divorce decree is entered, the parties' economic rights and obligations arising under the marriage are determined under the Divorce Code rather than under the laws governing decedents' estates.
 If no grounds have been established, the divorce action abates (terminates) and the estate is administered under the laws of intestate succession or the decedent's will, as applicable.
 This is another reason why preserving ancillary claims early in the process matters.

 Realistic Timelines in Bucks County